MCT-master/mct-master.github.io/_posts/2023-04-25-alexanjw-stacked-autoencoder.md

 The result of this is two-fold.
 Firstly, a format of training data which is freely accessible to music practioners can be used to train the model.
 Secondly, the architecture of the autoencoder is computationally very light and can be trained and utilised very quickly.

 ###  The Human Aspect
-In opposition to systems employing AI for the creation of more and more completely automated music generation systems, this project aimed to instead purposely leave room for the human musician.
+In opposition to systems employing AI for the creation of more and more complete systems for automatic music generation, this project aimed to instead purposely leave room for the human musician.

 As such, this sequencer offers only a "partially-automated" functionality.
 While the AI model is responsible for generating rhythmic information, pitch information is left for the human, as are several ways of altering how the inferred data is used.
 Below is the current user-interface for the sequencer and an explanation of the various controls.